asiloisad/pulsar-select-list/README.md

 #### Optional

+- `items: [Object]`: an array containing the objects you want to show in the select list.
 - `className: String`: CSS class name(s) to add to the select list element.
 Multiple classes can be space-separated.
 - `maxResults: Number`: the number of maximum items that are shown.
 - `filter: (items: [Object], query: String) -> [Object]`: a function that allows to decide which items to show whenever the query changes.
 By default, it uses Pulsar's built-in fuzzy matcher.